 Action 2.1.
-Develop an urban forest monitoring program to track progress on Strategy implementation and to provide the data needed for asset management planning.
+Develop an urban forest monitoring program to track progress on Strategy implementation and to provide the data needed for asset management planning including regular tree and forest inventory cycles.

 Action 2.2.
 Undertake a "state of the urban forest report" at least once every six years to report on canopy cover, inventory outcomes, annual monitoring results and program performance.